Northside Pedestrian Bridge Project

 Last Content Update:

-Northside Pedestrian Bridge remains closed; extensive repairs needed
+Northside Pedestrian Bridge remains closed; renovation is underway and on schedule

-Subscribe to the Northside-Westside Neighborhood Council Notify Me list to receive periodic updates about the bridge project.
+Subscribe to the Northside-Westside Neighborhood Council Notify Me list for periodic updates about the bridge project.

 The Northside Pedestrian Bridge was a go-to for sustainable commuters, an indispensable connection between the Northside and the rest of town.
-Now that it is closed until structural repairs are made, knowing your options is important.
+Knowing your options is important now that it is closed until structural repairs are made.

 - Scott Street Bridge: The Scott Street Bridge has bike lanes on both sides and a sidewalk on the west side.
 This sidewalk can be accessed on the north without having to cross Scott St itself: follow Stoddard St to the end, go under the bridge, and use the ramp to access the sidewalk.
 Whether walking, biking, or rolling, the bridge’s incline is fairly steep and may require some exertion to get up and some caution going down.
 The sidewalk has a handrail on one side and a tall fence on the other, narrowing the available space for people walking.
 People on bikes are encouraged to walk if using the sidewalk instead of the bike lanes.